tjmooney1/ExamineR/README.md

 # ExamineR
-Adhoc functions for day-to-day data wrangling, EDA and visualisation
+A selection of small adhoc functions for day-to-day data wrangling, EDA and visualisation